SAP/ui5-tooling/rfcs/0012-UI5-Tooling-Extension-API-3.md

     * `availableDependencies`: [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) containing the names of all direct dependencies of the project currently being built.
 For example by returning it unmodified, all dependencies will be available to the task.
     * `getProject`, `getDependencies`: Identical to [`taskUtil.getProject` and `taskUtil.getDependencies`](#2-access-to-project-information)
     * `options`: Same as for the main task function. `{projectName, projectNamespace, configuration, taskName}`
-    * Returns: List of dependencies that should be made available to the task.
+    * Returns: Set containing all dependencies that should be made available to the task.
 UI5 Tooling will ensure that those dependencies have been built before executing the task.

 #### Solution Example